AmirHRez/Direct-preference-Optimization/docs/LOGS.md

 After changing DPO's learning rate and beta, the model is at a presentable stage.
 The data was not changed.

+The issue in v2 was that DPO's KL (beta=0.1) was too weak to keep the policy close to the SFT checkpoint, also having too high of a learning rate.
+Raising beta to 0.4 and lowering the learning rate to 5e-6 fixed this.

 | Parameter             | Value                               |
 | --------------------- | ----------------------------------- |
 | Base model            | HuggingFaceTB/SmolLM2-135M-Instruct |